Do You Know Whats Wrong With My Guitar?

 I put my home ‘studio’ back together to work on Jokosher as I had moved my PC, laptops, guitars and amp to my parents house before I went on holiday in case I was broken into while I was away.
 I have been twanging away quite a bit since I got back and now a problem with one of my guitars is really starting to bug me.

-My Telecaster seems to have a tuning problem and it’s something that I noticed shortly after I bought it but has become quite apparent the more I play it.
-It’s not that it won’t stay in tune which is a common problem with cheap guitars, more that it is out of tune when it has been tuned.
+My Telecaster seems to have a tuning problem, it’s something that I noticed shortly after I bought it and at first I just thought I wasn’t tuning accurately enough, but it has become quite apparent the more I play it.
+It’s not that it won’t stay in tune which is a common problem with cheap guitars, more that it is out of tune after it has been tuned.

-Now, the problem I have is that when the the strings are in tune, when played open, ie not using any frets, the note is in tune.
+Now, the problem I have is that when the the strings are in tune and played open, ie not using any frets, the note is in tune.
 When you play the note at the 12th fret, the string is in tune.
-This is not always the case and means the bridge or string saddles need to be adjusted.
-This wasn’t the case at first and I had to adjust the saddles.
+If that isn’t the case it means the bridge or string saddles need to be adjusted.
+This wasn’t the case at first on my Tele and I had to adjust the saddles but it didn’t solve the main problem.
 The problem is that despite being in tune when open and when ‘fretted’ on the 12th fret, 2 strings particularly, B and G are out of tune on the second and surrounding frets, which makes playing chords or notes near that fret sound ugly as hell.
 Which means the guitar has a serious problem and can’t be played properly.

-8 Responses to “Do You Know Whats Wrong With My Guitar?”
+12 thoughts on “Do You Know Whats Wrong With My Guitar?

 Have a look at ‘Musical tuning’ and ‘Equal temperament’ on Wikipedia.
 I don’t understand a word of it but you might.